 Governors also promote effective ways of teaching and learning when setting the school aims and policies.
 They do this together with the head, who is responsible for the day to day management of the school.
 Heads are chosen by governors - and most heads choose to be governors themselves.

 They may also include representatives from the church, charitable trust or business interests.

 Numbers vary depending on the school's type or size, and appointments are for four years.

 Governors are at the heart of how a school operates.
 It is important they get things right.
 How they do their job affects the interests of pupils, staff morale and how the school is seen by parents and others in the community.

-Our other Governors are listed below
+Governors are listed below

 Cath has been involved in school governance for over 10 years